2022 Primary Election

-The 2021 General Election will take place on Tuesday November 2, 2021.
+The 2022 Primary will take place on Tuesday 3 May, 2022.
 Polls will be open 6:30 AM to 7:30 PM.
-The 2021 Voters Guide will be available in mid-October and look for Meet the Candidates interviews soon.
-Check out our Debate Watching 101 guide and other resources below to assure that you have the information you need to make an educated decision.
+Go to Vote411.org for candidate information Check out our Debate Watching 101 guide and other resources below to assure that you have the information you need to make an educated decision.
 An informed electorate is essential to Making Democracy Work.

 ONLINE REGISTRATION: Register/update registration at VoteOhio.gov.
-The last day to register is 4 October 2021.
-The BoE’s will be open until 9:00 pm on that day.
+The last day to register is 4 April 2022.
 You will need: Ohio driver’s license or Ohio identification card, date of birth, address, last four digits of SSN.
 (Signature on ID is used for voter match.)
 OR Print the registration form, fill out and mail to the appropriate county board of elections.
 You may also find registrations forms at the public library, BMV registrars, and numerous other designated agencies.

-VOTING BY ABSENTEE BALLOT: Once you have verified you registration, the Ohio League of Women Voters and other voting rights groups suggest you request an absentee ballot immediately.
+VOTING BY ABSENTEE BALLOT: Once you have verified your registration, the Ohio League of Women Voters and other voting rights groups suggest you request an absentee ballot immediately.
 Print an absentee ballot request at VoteOhio.Gov, or follow the instructions to prepare a written request.
 Follow the directions carefully.
-In Block 7 the date of the election is 2 November 2021, and it is a General Election.
+In Block 7 the date of the election is 3 May 2022, and it is a Primary Election.
 Remember to sign and date and mail it to your BOE.
 Include a telephone number or email address in case there is a question about your application.

 Greene County Board of Elections 551 Ledbetter Rd Xenia OH 45385-2600 (937) 562-6170 Montgomery County Board of Elections 451 W. 3rd St., Dayton, OH 45422 (937) 225-5656